jbkajtar/mhw_australia/README.md

 # Acknowledgements

-We acknowledge the World Climate Research Programme's Working Group on Coupled Modelling, which is responsible for CMIP, and we thank the climate modelling groups for producing and making available their model output.
-CMIP6 model outputs were made available with the assistance of resources from the National Computational Infrastructure (NCI), which is supported by the Australian Government.
 NOAA High Resolution SST data were provided by the NOAA National Centers for Environmental Information.
+We thank them for making this data publicly available.
+We acknowledge the compuational resources provided by the National Computational Infrastructure (NCI), which is supported by the Australian Government.
 We acknowledge Eric Oliver for the use of his marineHeatWaves python module, freely available at https://github.com/ecjoliver/marineHeatWaves.